 Student Research Opportunities

-Algoma University is dedicated to providing opportunities for students to participate in research.
+Algoma University is dedicated to providing opportunities for students to participate in research and learn in state-of-the-art laboratories.
 Whether you want to obtain employment in your field, or volunteer to assist in a research lab or a research project, our promise to you is hands-on experiences.

 Undergraduate Student Research Awards (USRA)